MaxBrandtner/autovirt-listing-backend/README.md

 }
 ```

-*acs_patch_required is not a foolproof check, but rather just checks for external devices, if all of their devices are in the same iommu group as it is* **especially internal devices may require acs patching** *while the external device may work without the acs patch, eg if the device serves as a hub*
+*acs_patch_required is not a foolproof check.* **It only checks if all of their devices are in the same iommu group as it is**  *while the device may work without the acs patch, eg if the device serves as a hub*